 Students in this course will learn to evaluate and diagnose Clutch and drive train problems.
 The will learn to remove repair and replace clutch components, drive axles, manual transmissions and transaxles.
-Students will learn FWD operation and repair, including driveshaft and joints used.
-They will learn about 4WD application,
+Students will

 AT207 Engine Performance I

 Students in this course will learn to evaluate and diagnose electronic systems, using scan tools and electrical meters.
 They will explain, diagnose and repair ignition systems.
 They will be discussing petroleum fuels and some other fuel technologies.
 Student will be able to diagnosis and repair fuel systems including fuel pumps and gasoline direct injection.
 Students in this course will also learn the eight step diagnostic process, they will be able to pull trouble codes and explain their meaning.
 Students will diagnosis computer controlled systems used in the automotive industry.
 Students will identify computer controlled sensors and outputs.
 They will be able to explain how the different sensors effect the computer controlled engine.